-This thriving commercial town boasts a large fishing fleet and a proud year-round population that gives Rockland a vibrancy lacking in some other Midcoast towns.
-Its Main Street is a window into the city's socio-cultural diversity, with a jumble of working class diners, bohemian cafés and high-end bistros alongside galleries, old-fashioned storefronts and one of the state's best art museums.
+This thriving commercial port boasts a large fishing fleet and a proud year-round population that gives Rockland a vibrancy lacking in some other Midcoast towns.
+Main St is a window into the city's sociocultural diversity, with a jumble of working-class diners, Bohemian cafes and high-end bistros alongside galleries, old-fashioned storefronts and one of the state's best art museums and most renowned restaurants.

 Settled in 1769, Rockland was once an important shipbuilding center and a transportation hub for goods moving up and down the coast.
-Today, tall-masted sailing ships still fill the harbor, as Rockland, along with Camden, is a center for Maine's busy windjammer cruises (to join a multi-day cruise, see opposite).
+Today, tall-masted sailing ships still fill the harbor, as Rockland is a center for Maine's busy windjammer cruises (as is Camden).
 Rockland is also the birthplace of poet Edna St Vincent Millay (1892–1950), who grew up in neighboring Camden.